GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ```

 ## Decorator
-A decorator is a function that modifies the original function's functionality and returns the modified "function" itself (instead of returning a value).
+Decorator is a function that modifies the original function's functionality and returns the modified "function" itself (instead of returning a value).
 Hence, an assignment to a variable is needed after modifying it with a decorator to use the function.

 ```python
 # ORIGINAL FUNCTION